cmput301-w25/project-kernelcrew/README.md

 | Aidan Olsen         | arolsen   | PossiblyAShrub     |
 | Siddhant Goel       | sgoel3    | siddhantgoel7      |
 | James Mckinnon      | jam10     | jamesMckinnonSchool|

-I’ve fixed the formatting, but the last four rows still need to be filled out with the appropriate names, CCIDs, and usernames.
-Let me know if you need further adjustments!

 ## Project Description